-G. Workshop Committees: May be formed for slides, monochrome prints, color prints or other subjects.
+- (5) Forwarding the results of all competitions and names of all members that move from the novice to the advanced class to the Cable Release editor for publication and to the Archives Committee. - E. Field Trip Committee: This committee shall arrange, announce, and take charge of all Club field trips and related outings.
+F. Membership Committee: This committee shall be responsible for new member recruitment program, welcoming new members, and assuring that they are thoroughly indoctrinated in Club activities and procedures.
+This shall include printed handouts, introductions to committee chairpersons, and, if necessary, arranging for another member to serve as "host" to the new member. - G. Workshop Committees: May be formed for slides, monochrome prints, color prints or other subjects.
 Chairpersons shall be appointed for each committee formed.
-Chairperson shall establish and announce dates and locations of workshops, plan and present programs, and arrange for speakers as required.

-H. Publication Committee: The Cable Release editor shall be chairperson.
-This committee is responsible for the editing, publication, and distribution of the Cable Release plus other publicity of Club activities as necessary.

-I. Refreshments Committee: This committee shall procure, prepare and serve refreshments at regular Club meetings.

-J. Exhibits Committee: This committee shall make arrangements and be responsible for Club exhibits.

-K. Special Interest Groups: Critique groups, special workshops and other similar sub-organizations may be formed within the Club to provide forums for the pursuit of specialized, technical, and aesthetic aspects of photography at the discretion of the Board.
+Chairperson shall establish and announce dates and locations of workshops, plan and present programs, and arrange for speakers as required. - H. Publication Committee: The Cable Release editor shall be chairperson.
+This committee is responsible for the editing, publication, and distribution of the Cable Release plus other publicity of Club activities as necessary. - I. Refreshments Committee: This commit-tee shall procure, prepare and serve refreshments at regular Club meetings. - J. Exhibits Committee: This committee shall make arrangements and be responsible for Club exhibits. - K. Special Interest Groups: Critique groups, special workshops and other similar suborganizations may be formed within the Club to provide forums for the pursuit of specialized, technical, and aesthetic aspects of photography at the discretion of the Board.
 Participation in such groups shall be open to all members.
-Such groups shall have full and equal status as Club committees, and their chairpersons shall be voting members of the Board.

-L. Archives Committee: The Chairperson shall serve as the Club Historian and maintain chronological files of correspondence, Cable Releases, and other documents pertaining to Club Activities.
+Such groups shall have full and equal status as Club committees, and their chairpersons shall be voting members of the Board. - L. Archives Committee: The Chairperson shall serve as the Club Historian and maintain chronological files of correspondence, Cable Releases, and other documents pertaining to Club Activities.

-Article XV - INSTALLATION OF OFFICERS Officers shall be installed at the Year End Banquet and shall assume office on July l.
+Article XV - INSTALLATION OF OFFICERS

-Article XVI - AFFILIATION

-Section l.
-The Club may affiliate with such photographic, artistic, recreational, or educational organizations as the Board may deem beneficial to the Club.
+Officers shall be installed at the Year End Banquet and shall assume office on July I. Article XVI - AFFILIATION Section I. The Club may affiliate with such photographic, artistic, recreational, or educational organizations as the Board may deem beneficial to the Club.

 Section 2.
 Representatives of the Club to outside organizations, as authorized by Section 1 of this Article, and as designated by the President, shall have committee chairperson status and be a voting member of the Board.

-Article XVII - AMENDMENTS

-This Constitution and By-Laws may be amended by a 2/3 vote of members present at a reqular Club meeting, including written proxies.
+Article XVII - AMENDMENTS This Constitution and By-Laws may be amended by a 2/3 vote of members present at a regular Club meeting, including written proxies.
 Amendments may be proposed by any Club member.
 A proposed amendment may not be voted on at the meeting in which it is proposed, but shall be voted on after publication in the Cable Release and not later than the second regular Club meeting following such publication.

-Article XVII - INCORPORATION

-At the discretion of the Board, the Club may be incorporated.
+Article XVII - INCORPORATION At the discretion of the Board, the Club may be incorporated.

-Article XIX - DISTRIBUTION OF ASSETS

-No part of the net earnings of the Club shall inure to the benefit of or be distributed to, its members, officers, directors, or other private persons, except that the Club shall be authorized and empowered to pay reasonable compensation.
+Article XIX - DISTRIBUTION OF ASSETS No part of the net earnings of the Club shall inure to the benefit of or be distributed to, its members, officers, directors, or other private persons, except that the Club shall be authorized and empowered to pay reasonable compensation.